 We’ll start by adding a blur filter to create the illusion of motion.
 Then we’ll add various adjustment layers to make it seem like this photograph was taken at night.

 I’ll also show you how to add very accurate lens flares using the Precise Flare Center, which helps you position lens flares precisely in the place you want.

 We’ll finish off this effect by creating realistic-looking rain using patterns and layer styles in multiple layers.

-This is a more advance way to create rain (or snow) than the typical noise and motion blur effect that you’ve probably seen before.
+This is a more advanced way to make rain (or snow) than the typical noise and motion blur effect you’ve probably seen before.

-If you’re using your own image, keep in mind that your settings may be different than mine, but that’s ok.
+If you’re using your image, remember that your settings may be different than mine, but that’s ok.

 You may also connect with my personal LinkedIn profile if you like

 Drag The Slider To See Before & After